 Integrated Life Sciences (ILS) at the University of Georgia provides:

-- Training in emerging and interdisciplinary disciplines
+- PhD training in emerging and interdisciplinary areas

 - Competitive financial support